HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - 1: Objecting to a Strike
   - If you think a strike that was issued is unfair, you are able to object to it immediately after it has been issued.
 Strike objections have a limit, meaning, if you don’t submit your objection within seven days of it being issued, you will not be able to object to it.
 - 2: Getting a Strike Reviewed
-  - If you believe that your behavior has improved since a strike has been issued, you are able to file a strike review at least 2 months (8 weeks) after it was issued.
+  - If you believe that your behavior has improved since a strike has been issued, you are able to file a strike review at least 4 months (16 weeks) after it was issued.
 Here, Pre-Command will decide whether or not your strike should be lifted.
-If your appeal is denied, you will have to wait 4 months (16 weeks) to request another review.

 ### Suspensions
 Suspensions are generally issued when someone breaches HS/HSPS rules or guidelines, with multiple past incidents.
 Suspensions are heavy punishments and are taken into consideration when promoting people.